 Firefox extensions enable users to customize Firefox with additional features.
 Generally, Firefox extensions are free, open-source, and easily downloaded as

 .xpi files.
 This article explains how to hack Firefox extensions of the

 .xpi variety.
 There are many reasons why someone would want to hack a Firefox extension — examples include: editing code, debugging errors, and learning extensions.
-This hack method requires a web browser, zip utility, and text editor.
+This hack method requires a web browser, zip utility, and your favorite text editor.

 Step 1: Secure an extension

 By default, the Firefox browser will cache and attempt to install any "

 extension.xpi" file it encounters.
 Once Firefox installs the plugin, it becomes much more complicated to hack.
 Therefore, it is best to save an offline copy of the extension.
 This is easily accomplished with a browser such as IE that does not automatically install the extension, but rather provides an option to save a copy.
 With IE, simply right-click the

 Save Target As..".
 Regardless of the method, the point here is to secure a local copy of the